donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 commands ++= Seq(mkdirCmd)
 ```

-So far there are both quite straightforward and you're free to choose which suits your preference and situation better.
+So far these are both quite straightforward and you're free to choose which suits your preference and situation better.
 Whichever way you go, you will need a `Parser[MkdirCommand]` to handle the input.

 ### Step 2: Define MkdirCommand to collect the input

-`MkdirCommand` is the simple data structure used to collect the information we want from `sbt mkdir`'s command line arguments.
+This is the simple data structure used to collect the information we want from `sbt mkdir`'s command line arguments.

 ```scala
 case class MkdirCommand(verbose: Boolean = false,